pkivolowitz/CSC4730-Fall-2023/README.md

 and is very accessible.

 * We will leverage the Unix programming environment in a deep and meaningful way.
-You will learn very marketable skills.
+These are marketable skills.

 * We will do up to 8 projects both inside an OS itself and in userland.